schwallergroup/chaos/README.md

 ## 🚀 Installation

-To install the package we recommend using a conda environment:
+Ensure the smooth running of CHAOS by setting up the required environment.
+We recommend using a conda environment for the installation.
+Find the detailed version information in requirements.txt and conda-requirements.txt.

 ```bash
 $ conda env create --file environment.yaml
 pip install rxnfp --no-deps
 ```
+## 📖 Tutorial
+Get hands-on experience with CHAOS through our detailed jupyter notebook tutorial.
+You can find it in the notebooks directory under the name CHAOS-tutorial.ipynb.

 ## 💪 Getting Started
+Kickstart your optimization routine with CHAOS:

-To configure an optimization routine check the config.yaml file, update parameters and use:
+1. **Configuration**: Set up your optimization routine using the config.yaml file.
+Update the parameters as needed.

+2. **Execution**: Run the following command to start the optimization process:

 ```python
 python train_cli.py --config run_config.yaml
 ```
 To run a wandb sweep use the parameters from sweep_config.yaml to initialize the sweep.

+Alternatively, use:

+**WANDB sweep**:  Initialize and run a WandB sweep using parameters from sweep_config.yaml.

 ## 👋 Contributing